sonic-net/SONiC/doc/hash/hash-design.md

 Switch hash object is stored under `SWITCH_HASH|GLOBAL` key in Config DB.
 On `SWITCH_HASH` update,
 method `PbhOrch::doCfgSwitchHashTableTask()` will be called to process the change.
 Regular switch hash update will refresh the internal class structures and appropriate SAI objects.
-When global configuration is removed - fallback to vendor defaults is done.

 **Skeleton code:**
 ```cpp